 Hotspot #12 – The Patio at El Gran Patron

-Lake Anna’s newest restaurant is located next to the dam at Pleasant’s Landing.
+Lake Anna’s very own Mexican restaurant is located next to the dam at Pleasant’s Landing.
 A massive, lakeside patio offers incredible sunset views – even of the Blue Ridge Mountains some days.
 Giant margaritas, Dos XX Ambar Especial on tap, a staff that seeminly only knows the words, “Hell yeah!” and a huge menu make this one of LKA’s most festive new hotspots.
 Parking can be tricky and water access is limited, so be sure and arrive early for the fiesta!

 Hotspot #13 – The Volleyball Court

-While we won’t reveal the exact location (half the fun is finding these places!), this hotspot is down lake around the islands known as The Bahamas across from the power plant.
+While we won’t reveal the exact location (half the fun is finding these places!), this ephemeral hotspot is down lake around the islands known as The Bahamas across from the power plant.
 It’s a family-friendly area with clear, clean water you’ll want to visit if you enjoy water volleyball.

 Hotspot #15 – Christopher Run Campground

-Hotspot #16 – The Beach At Pleasants Landing
+Hotspot #16 – Pleasants Landing

 Hotspot #17 – Uncle Mike’s Bait & Tackle